 New year, new ideas.
-This year, I’m launching a “Remakes” page to PolicyViz, which will serve as an ongoing repository for data visualizations that I think are in need a makeover.
+This year, I’m launching a “Remakes” [Update May 2021: These are now called “Redesigns“] page to PolicyViz, which will serve as an ongoing repository for data visualizations that I think are in need a makeover.
 I’ll regularly post simple graphs and data visualizations that I think violate some basic principle (yes, pie charts, I’m looking at you), clearly misrepresent data, or could be improved in some basic way.
 I won’t necessarily remake all of them, but I’ll do my best.

 I don’t view the Remakes as a place to spend lots of time remaking complex graphs or critiquing work at length.
 And I’m not trying to do a different version of the often-hilarious WTF Visualizations site.
 The Remakes page serves two purposes for me.